The father was a 51 year old alcoholic and I was feeling trapped. My first abortion at age 18, was traumatic and I didn’t want to have another one.

 So, four days before Christmas eve 2000, I lay on the altar of the “necessary evil” and I left a[nother] piece of my soul there.
 Ensued years of depression, self-hatred, fear of motherhood and wanting to die.

-Having an abortion is not all rainbows and butterflies, as those who make money off of if, want us to believe.
+Having an abortion is not a walk in the park, as those who make money off of if, want us to believe.
 Having an abortion is standing day after day, paralyzed, in front of a wall, thinking: “I did this to myself.
 I did this to my child.
 There’s no way I can go back and undo it.”

 Truth is, abortion is not a magic wand that modifies past events like saying “yes” to the wrong guy or getting pregnant.
 It doesn’t make us wiser or immune to abusive relationships either.
 It’s help we need; it’s healing we need and abortion can’t bring us either.